andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 elysian sanctuary

+That morning we rose our heads in the Norwegian fjordtown of Fl&aring;m.

 The trailhead for our hike sits above the town of Aurland, a stone's throw from our home base in Fl&aring;m.
 As our Toyota moseys through town Jill recognizes a